-The Enter a script tick box lets you choose whether to enter a shell command line or a script.
+The Enter a script check box lets you choose whether to enter a shell command line or a script.

-If this option is unticked, you can enter a shell command line to execute.
+If this option is unchecked, you can enter a shell command line to execute.
 The command is passed straight to the default shell (defined by the

 SHELLenvironment variable), and may include whatever options, parameters, piped commands, etc. are permitted by the shell in a single line command.

-If this option is ticked, you can enter the text of a script to execute.
+If this option is checked, you can enter the text of a script to execute.
 Remember to include a first line such as

 #!/bin/bashto ensure that the correct command interpreter is invoked.